EpameinondasDouros/QFL-Fraud-Detection/README.md

 - Konstantinos Dalampekis — konstantinosdalampekis@gmail.com

 ## Acknowledgments
-This project was supported by NYU Abu Dhabi and the Quantum Computing Research Lab.
+This project was supported by NYU Abu Dhabi, CQTS, and eBRAIN Lab.